jadecobra/python_tdd_exercises/source/data_structures/booleans/truth_table/12_project.rst

         return False

   and the terminal shows an :ref:`AssertionError` for the first case
-* I will make the return statement
+* I make the return statement

   .. code-block:: python